Malcolm-Abbott/rc0124-code-solutions/npm-intro/npm-intro-quiz-notes.md

   npm install packageName
 - What happens when you add a dependency to a package with `npm`?
-  It's added to your dependencies object in your package.json file
+  It's added to your dependencies object in your package.json file Creates a node_modules folder containing the folders of your dependencies installed
 - What is a devDependency and how do you add one to a package?
   A package that is only needed for local development and testing. npm install --save-dev packageName